zsytssk/rivercarro/README.md

 -   monocle layout
 -   smart gaps
 -   "true" inner gaps instead of padding around views
+-   Limit the width of the usable area of the screen.

 I don't want to add too much complexity, the only thing I intend to add now is `smart borders`, after that I'll consider _rivercarro_